-Sting's penultimate ballad about an unhealthy obsession with a lost love, was one of the biggest hits of 1983 having spent eight weeks at #1 on the Billboard Hot 100.
+Sting's classic ballad about an unhealthy obsession with a lost love, was one of the biggest hits of 1983 having spent eight weeks at #1 on the Billboard Hot 100.
 Billboard ranked "Every Breath You Take" at #25 on their list of the top 100 songs of all time.
 In 1997, the song received a huge re-boot in popularity when Puff Daddy released his cover tribute to the late rapper Notorious BIG "I'll Be Missing You".
 Diddy's version would go on to win a Grammy and become one of the best selling singles of all time with more 7 million copies sold worldwide.
-In 2010, Sting's former business manager claimed that this song is responsible for more than 1/4 of all the singer's lifetime publishing income and today still produces $2000 a day ($730,000 per year) in royalties income Sting.
+In 2010, Sting's former business manager claimed that this song is responsible for more than 1/4 of all the singer's lifetime publishing income and today still produces $2000 a day ($730,000 per year) in royalties income for Sting.

 Songwriting for "Every Breath You Take" is credited 100% to Sting (AKA Gordon Sumner).
 When Diddy produced his version, he forgot to ask for permission first which allowed Sting to demand and receive an unheard of 100% of the remix's publishing royalties (the standard would have been 25-50%).
 Interestingly, the only part of the original Police song that Diddy actually sampled was Andy Summer's guitar riff.
-Neither Sting's vocals nor Stewart Copeland's bass appear anywhere on "I'll Be Missing You".
+Neither Sting's vocals nor Stewart Copeland's drum can be heard anywhere on "I'll Be Missing You".
 Because Sting is listed as the sole composer, Summers did not receive a dime in royalties from P Diddy and was not even consulted for his blessing.
 In fact, Summers was not even aware of the song until his son heard it on the radio.
 In a recent interview, Andy Summers called Puff Daddy's song "the major rip-off of all time".
 Furthermore, he elaborated: "He actually sampled my guitar, and that's what he based his whole track on.
 Stewart's not on it.
 Sting's not on it.
 I'd be walking round Tower Records, and the fucking thing would be playing over and over.
 It was very bizarre while it lasted."

 7. Haven Gillespie & Fred J Coots – "Santa Claus is Coming to Town" (1934).
 Estimated earnings: $25 million